lxc/incus/doc/howto/cluster_form.md

 After the initialization process finishes, your first cluster member should be up and available on your network.
 You can check this with [`incus cluster list`](incus_cluster_list.md).

+### Convert an existing server into bootstrap server

+If you are intending to convert an existing Incus server with instances into the bootstrap server for a new cluster, there is a slightly different procedure.

+Firstly, ensure the `core.https_address` (or `cluster.https_address`) is configured to a specific IP or DNS address using `incus config set core.https_address [IP_OR_DNS]:8443`.
+The default wildcard value cannot be used in clustered mode.

+Then you can run `incus cluster enable memberName` and continue with the steps below to join in additional cluster members.

 ### Join additional servers

 You can now join further servers to the cluster.